Nancy Ramey: Life after swimming

 Lethcoe helped to found the Alaska Wilderness Recreation and Tourism Association and became its first President.

-She survives both her husband and her daughters.
-Nancy Lethcoe currently lives in Valdez, Alaska, on her sailboat, the Arctic Tern III.
+She survived both her husband and her daughters.
+Nancy Lethcoe later lived in Valdez, Alaska, on her sailboat, the Arctic Tern III.
 She was one of three former Olympians from Alaska to be honored by the U.S. Olympic committee on their "Road to Beijing" website.

+Ramey Lethcoe died on 30 March 2022, at the age of 81.